 How to Build a Mini Greenhouse for Free

 —This post is a collaboration between both my husband and me as I am not so handy with the drill.
 Enjoy!

-As you probably already know, we moved to our new home last month.
+We moved into our last home at the beginning of October after living in an RV for 6 months.
 I so missed having a garden this summer and had the urge to plant some seeds and get my hands back in the dirt!

 We didn’t want to spend money on this project though since we have a few more things that we need to focus our extra money on in the house still so we wanted to see if we could build some kind of mini greenhouse for free.

 Here is the wood that we gathered.
 It doesn’t look like much!
 It was mostly 2x4s with a few 2x8s thrown in.
-Just enough to put this mini greenhouse together.
+Just enough to put this mini greenhouse DIY project together.

 My husband started by measuring the size of the window and made some simple frames by cutting the wood down to size and screwing it together.
 We made two 2×4 frames and one 2×8 frame because of the wood we had.
 That made the height of our box about 15 inches.

 Then we stacked the frames on top of each other and put together the base of the mini greenhouse.

 When you put the frames on top of each other make sure to alternate the boards, this will make it stronger.